1. Six Clerks Insurance Services Limited

 1.2 We are an appointed representative (FCA No. 602218) of Miller Insurance Services LLP (FCA No. 575243), which is authorised and regulated by the Financial Conduct Authority (FCA) to conduct general insurance activities.
 This can be verified by checking the Financial Services Register on the FCA’s website or by contacting the FCA by phone on 0300 500 0597.
 You can find our contact details (including phone number) and find out more about us at www.chancerypii.co.uk

 1.3 We act as a managing general agent of an insurer to write, on their behalf, professional indemnity insurance for solicitor law firms.
 Your insurance will be underwritten by that insurer.

-1.4 Six Clerks trades under the name Chancery Pii.
+1.4 Six Clerks has a licence to trade under the name Chancery Pii.

 2.1 In addition to the insurance policy that you have with the insurer, you have a separate agreement with us.
 This TOBA sets out the terms on which we will be acting as administrator of your policy.

 2.2 Please contact us immediately if there is anything in this TOBA that you disagree with or do not understand.